-October 2019 Update: Trends change, technology advances, and correspondingly, social analytics and social media management tools become increasingly more powerful.
+We all know that trends change – do we ever this year!
+And as they change, technology advances to keep pace.
+And correspondingly, social analytics and social media management tools become increasingly more powerful.
+Which we’re super lucky to have at our disposal, but it’s a lot to keep track of.
 What are the top social media tools to have on your radar in 2020?
 We have an updated list!

 But first, we have a quick refresher on everything you need to look for in a social analytics tool, along with a super important section detailing how the right social media management capabilities can make or break a brand’s efforts.